-Additionally, significant renewal and upgrade works are schedules for the City's major depot at Bay Street, Ultimo.
-These will be the first major renewal works at the depot in many years, and are forecast for completion during the 2018/19 financial year.
+Additionally, significant renewal and upgrade works are scheduled for the City's major depot at Bay Street, Ultimo.
+These will be the first major renewal works at the depot in many years, and initial works are forecast for completion during the 2018/19 financial year.